ibankio/creditchain/libra2-move/framework/libra2-framework/doc/transaction_context.md

 ## Struct `AUID`

-A wrapper denoting aptos unique identifer (AUID) for storing an address
+A wrapper denoting libra2 unique identifer (AUID) for storing an address